United States Gold Type Coins

 44370862

-Choice $4600 Key $5 Indian Date, Orange Green-Gold, Light Rub, Osprey Collection.
+Choice $4100 Key $5 Indian Date, Orange Green-Gold, Light Rub, Osprey Collection.
+Consignor Price Reduction.
 The Osprey Collection returns to the price list with several key dates including this 1911-D $5 gold Indian.
 Mintage is a miniscule 72,500 pieces with choice Mint State or better population being limited for the collector base.
 The popular AU58 grade is the last "affordable" price point before moving into five figures.
 This example presents classic orange green-gold coloration and a natural crusty "look" that emphasizes originality.
 Sparkling frosted luster tickles the eyes when placed under a light source.
 Bottom line, this offering has it all at a fair price.
 Housed in PCGS Gen 6.1 (2020-2022) holder.

 Gold G$5 1912 1912